Is Quasar Optical Variability a Damped Random Walk?: OGLE Quasar Light Curves

 About $45\%$ of the objects are at redshifts where the I-band continuum variabilities are contaminated by the lagged variabilities of broad emission lines.
-For a broad band filter like I-band and assuming a typical quasar spectrum~\citep{vanden_berk2001}, the line contributes only $\lesssim 6\%$ of the flux in the filter~(except for two objects at $z\sim 2.45$ where the H$\alpha$ line contributes upto $14\%$ of the I-band flux).
+For a broad band filter like I-band and assuming a typical quasar spectrum~\citep{vanden_berk2001}, the line contributes only $\lesssim 6\%$ of the flux in the filter~(except for two objects at $z\sim 2.45$ where the H$\alpha$ line contributes up to $14\%$ of the I-band flux).
 Since we are probing the shape of the covariance functions instead of the variability amplitudes, we do not expect this small level of contamination to affect our results.
 We tested for any effects by dividing our sample into line-contaminated and line-free sub--samples, and found negligible differences between the two sub--samples in the likelihood analyses.
-Since the results seem little affected by broad line contamination, we will not discuss this issue further.
+Throughout the paper we fit logarithmic light curves~(i.e., in magnitudes, as in~\citealt{kelly2009,kozlowski2010,macleod2010}), although we used linear flux scales in~\cite{zu2011}.
+There is currently no theoretical argument favoring fitting on one scale over another.
+Observationally, when the variability amplitude of quasars is modest, we have found that fitting on log and linear scales give almost identical results.
+Since the results seem little affected by either broad line contamination or the scales used in fitting, we will not discuss these issues further.